Ford Ranger (international): Fourth generation (P703/RA; 2022)

 The P375 Ranger is succeeded by the P703 Ranger (known as the RA series in Australia), which is the fourth-generation international Ranger and the fifth-generation Ranger in North America.
 It was introduced in November 2021, continuing to use the T6 platform with revisions.
-It shares its platform with the second-generation Volkswagen Amarok, following a deal between Ford and Volkswagen.
+The second-generation Volkswagen Amarok also uses the same platform following a deal between Ford and Volkswagen.